intrpr/3370-fa19/_posts/2019-06-09-organization-analysis-interpreted-text.md

 ---
 layout: post
-title: "07 Organization and analysis of an interpreted text"
+title: "Organization and analysis of an interpreted text"
 description: Visualizing a text is just as important as interpreting it
 date: 2019-08-13
 tags: ASL3350 ASL3370 ASL English interpretation organization analysis